 Cloud Foundry Security

-This topic provides an overview of Swisscom Application Cloud security.
+This topic provides an overview of Cloud Foundry Application Runtime security.
 For an overview of container security, see the Container Security topic.

-App Cloud implements the following measures to mitigate against security threats:
+Cloud Foundry Application Runtime implements the following measures to mitigate against security threats:

 - Minimizes network surface area

-- Isolates customer applications and data in containers
+- Isolates customer apps and data in containers

 - Encrypts connections